Battle of Hausbergen: Preparations for war

 Faced with rising discontent, Walter of Geroldseck sought reinforcements, and 1,500 men were sent by the Bishop of Trier along with others from the abbots of St Gall and Murbach.
-Geroldseck made a demonstration of strength in front of the city which resulted in Geroldseck placing Strasbourg under siege.
-During a truce for the harvest, Count Rudolf of Habsburg changed his allegiance and sided with the Strasbourgers who proclaimed him the gonfalonier (standard-bearer) of their army on 18 September 1261.
+Geroldseck made a demonstration of strength in front of the city, which resulted in Geroldseck placing Strasbourg under siege.
+During a truce for the harvest, Count Rudolf of Habsburg changed his allegiance and sided with the Strasbourgers, who proclaimed him the gonfalonier (standard-bearer) of their army on 18 September 1261.
 This marked a decisive turning point in the conflict and resulted in further military escalation.

-On Christmas Day 1261, a sortie by the Strasbourgers in the direction of Dachstein did not resolve the conflict as Geroldseck's forces avoided clash with Rudolf's.
-The growing tension and gathering of troops lead to an inevitable battle early in the following year.
+On Christmas Day 1261, a sortie by the Strasbourgers in the direction of Dachstein did not resolve the conflict, as Geroldseck's forces avoided a clash with Rudolf's.
+The growing tensions and the build-up of troops would lead to a battle early in the following year.

-The battle
+Battle

 On 8 March 1262, Reimbold Liebenzeller led half of the Strasbourg garrison to Mundolsheim, at the northern end of the Hausbergen hill, to capture the bell tower which was thought to be a lookout post for Geroldseck's blockade.
 The bishop, after being warned, set out from Molsheim with his army of 300 knights and 5,000 infantrymen.
 Sighting the enemy approaching, Liebenzeller sent messengers to Strasbourg to call for help.
-He then climbed the hill of Hausbergen and awaited the troops, led by his colleague Nicolaus Zorn.
+He then climbed the hill of Hausbergen and awaited the reinforcing troops, led by his colleague Nicolaus Zorn.
 When Zorn arrived, the combined force fell back toward the village of Oberhausbergen.
 Geroldseck, observing this, thought the army was trying to return to Strasbourg.
-Thinking to crush them with his cavalry before they escaped, he led his horsemen in a rapid advance, leaving his infantry to catch up as best they could.
+Seeking to crush them with his cavalry before they escaped, he led his horsemen in a rapid advance, leaving his infantry to catch up as best they could.
 The Strasbourgers were not in flight, however, and deployed to face the bishop's men in good order.

 The battle began with a challenge to single combat by the knight Marcus of Eckwersheim from the army of Strasbourg.
 This was accepted by a knight called Beckelar of the episcopal army.
-Both parties were unhorsed but Eckwersheim was rescued by his comrades and Beckelar was killed.
+Both parties were unhorsed, but Eckwersheim was rescued by his comrades, while Beckelar was killed.

 Immediately after this, the cavalry of the two sides clashed.
 Liebenzeller led forward the militia, armed with spears and Danish axes, and ordered them to attack the horses of the knights.
 Meanwhile, Zorn had led the 300 crossbowmen out to the flank of the fight to engage the bishop's advancing infantry and prevent them from interfering in the fight with the knights.
 The shooting of the bowmen was so effective that the infantry declined to advance further.
-Their cavalry was overwhelmed.
+The bishop’s cavalry was overwhelmed.
 Sixty knights were killed and another 73 captured.
 Geroldseck was engaged in the struggle, having two horses killed under him before fleeing from the field on a third.
 His brother, Hermann, lay among the dead.
 Geroldseck retired to Molsheim and abandoned his prerogatives over Strasbourg.
 He died in February 1263.